 - Students are expected to complete the program in six semesters.

 - The graduates will be reported by the New York State Education Department to have passed the NCLEX-RN licensure exam at a rate equal to or exceeding 80%.

 NCCC’s Nursing program gives students a strong nursing foundation through its combination of classroom, laboratory skills, simulation laboratory and clinical rotations.
 The talented nursing faculty at NCCC helped me to not only become an RN, but gave me the tools to succeed in other advanced nursing degree programs and professionally.
 In addition to my educational journey, my professional career has also led me back to where my nursing career began, NCCC.
 In early 2019 I began working as a clinical adjunct instructor and part-time lab skills evaluator for the RN program.

-All applications, forms, and transcripts to be in the ranking for Nursing acceptance should be completed between September 1, 2020 and February 1, 2021.
+All applications, forms, and transcripts to be in the ranking for Fall 2022 Nursing acceptance should be completed between September 1, 2021 and February 1, 2022.